-I have been working with leaders for almost a very long time, and in this blog, I’ve distilled down the “secret habits” that define the best leaders I have ever met.
+I’ve been working with leaders for almost… a very long time.
+And in this blog, I’ve distilled down the “secret leadership habits” that define the best leaders I have ever met.

-I’m sure you’re asking is, are these really secrets?
+I’m sure you’re asking, are these really secrets?

-Not really because they are in plain view, but since most people don’t follow these habits, they might as well be state-secrets?
+Not really, because they’re in plain view.
+But since most people don’t follow these leadership habits, they might as well be state secrets.

 So, what are these secret habits then?